4th April, 2023

 ...the principal designer must prepare a health and safety file appropriate to the characteristics of the project which must contain information relating to the project which is likely to be needed during any subsequent project to ensure the health and safety of any person.

-The health and safety file, as the name suggests, is a document that is specific to health and safety.
+The health and safety file, as the name suggests, is a health and safety specific document.
 Like the O&M manual, the health and safety file is focused on providing information to the client.
-Information needed for the future use, maintenance, cleaning of the building, and any future projects.
-Unlike the O&M manual, the health and safety file just contains information specific to health and safety.
-What's safe, and what hazards they should be aware of.
+And like the O&M manual, the information is needed for future use, maintenance, cleaning of the building, and any future projects.
+But unlike the O&M manual, the health and safety file just contains information specific to health and safety.
+What hazards should the client and users be aware of?

 Find out more about what you should include in the CDM health and safety file.